 When delivering through Akamai, a request for your site or app's domain is rerouted to an Akamai edge server that's geographically closest to the requesting client, to help speed up delivery.
 You should secure this connection using HTTPS.
 We'll start by creating a transport layer security certificate ("TLS cert") that uses a pair of encryption keys, one public and one private.
-Later, we'll assign this certificate to your domain by creating an edge hostname.

 Do you need to exchange PII?